National surveillance of HPV vaccination programme

 The surveillance programme includes several research projects that will study the effect of the immunisation programme on the incidence of HPV infection, cervical dysplasia (pre-cancerous cellular changes in the cervix) and cervical cancer.

 The HPV vaccine has been offered to girls in the 7th grade as part of the Childhood Immunisation Programme since the 2009/2010 school year.
 Since November 1st 2016, the vaccine is being offered to women born in 1991 or later through a two-year catch-up programme.
-The vaccine protects against the HPV-types that most frequently cause cervical cancer.
+From autumn 2018 boys will also be offered HPV-vaccine as part of the Immunisation Programme.

 When a vaccine is introduced in the Childhood Immunisation Programme, it is important to follow up the effect of the vaccine on the incidence of the diseases in the population.
 The effect of the HPV vaccine can be measured by studying the changes in the incidence of cervical dysplasia and cervical cancer.
 It can take a long time from infection with HPV until cervical dysplasia or cervical cancer are discovered so surveillance of the HPV vaccine will continue over many years.

 1. Vaccination Coverage

 In Norway, all vaccinations in the Childhood Immunisation Programme are recorded in the national immunisation registry, SYSVAK.
 Information about which vaccines are given, how many doses and when they are given is recorded for each individual.
 Information about vaccines given and immunisation certificates are available from the online My Vaccines (helsenorge.no).